 Cooking Restrictions

-In the Franklin case, a by-law restricted cooking in lots that did not have cooking facilities originally installed, even though there were no council restrictions on cooking in those lots.
+In the case of Franklin v The Owners—Strata Plan No. 87497 [2022] NSWCATCD 210, a by-law restricted cooking in lots that did not have cooking facilities originally installed, even though there were no council restrictions on cooking in those lots.
 The court found this by-law to be too broad and restrictive, as it unreasonably interfered with an occupier’s right to use their property for a common activity like cooking.

 While by-laws can regulate activities within a strata scheme, they must balance the interests of all parties involved.
-The Franklin case demonstrates that blanket bans on common activities, without considering their actual impact on other residents, are unlikely to be enforceable.
+The Franklin case demonstrates that overly restrictive rules that limit normal residential activities without proper justification will likely be invalidated.

 What Makes a By-law Valid